TitansProductions/tp_ranch/README.md

 *By default, we provide you TP Farming support in case you are having it.*

+# How to edit existing animal's data

+To edit / modify an animal is actually very difficult but once you learn it, it can be done very easily.

+The only possible way is by modifying through the tp_ranch database table where animals column is located.

+The easiest way is by `selecting` & `copying` animals database column (the data that it contains) and then, use **Visual Studio Code** to `paste` and edit manually on the desired animal the age, thirst, hunger, died (death state), product_duration or even sex (gender).

+1. **age** - The age is in minutes, that means if you want your animal to be 5 years old, you have to calculate that in real days ( 5 * 24 * 60 ) which is **7200** (of course easiest is to search in google: 5 days in minutes)

 # Configuration Tutorials & Tips

 The following explanation is related to a ranch creation - configuration since there are a lot of features and options.
 We will start from each configuration option which can be hard to understand what it requires.